-My basic advice here is pretty simple but before I give you that advice I want to talk about the layout of what I see as far as what you’ll potentially get hired into.
+My basic advice here is pretty simple but before I give you that advice, I want to talk about the layout of what I see as far as what you’ll potentially get hired into.

-There’s two types of companies really that I see.
+There are two types of companies really that I see.

 So, the first company that you don’t really have to worry about getting fired at least from what I’m seeing is usually a bigger company with established HR department.

 Also, if the company has a very stringent process for hiring developers.
 In other words you have to do multiple interviews, a lot of coding challenges and white boarding at those companies.